JuniperWrenMcGill/Weather-Dashboard/README.md

 # License
 This project is under construction and currently not licensed for public use.
 Check back later for updates on licensing.

+# Website Link
+Woud you like to follow along and watch the progress?
+You can find the launched website <a href="https://juniperwrenmcgill.github.io/Weather-Dashboard/" target="_blank"> by clicking here.</a>